saharzahir/Protein-vs.-Calories/.ipynb_checkpoints/README-checkpoint.md

 ## Data Cleaning and Exploratory Data Analysis (EDA)

 To analyze protein and calorie density, I first cleaned the nutrition column, which stores seven nutritional values inside a single list.
-I extracted these values into seperate columns(`caloires`, `protein`, `fat`, `sugar`, `sodium`, `saturated_fat`, and `carbohydrates`) and then created `calorie_density`, defined as the calories per serving of each recipe.
+I extracted these values into seperate columns(`calories`, `protein`, `fat`, `sugar`, `sodium`, `saturated_fat`, and `carbohydrates`) and then created `calorie_density`, defined as the calories per serving of each recipe.
 This gave me clean, numeric variables that I can directly use for hypothesis testing and modeling.

-For the univariate EDA, I looked at the distribution of `protein` and `calorie_density`.
-Both variables are heavily right-skewed, with most recipes concentrated at lower values and a small number of extreme outliers.
-Because these outliers squeeze the axes and make plots unreadable, I created a filtered EDA sample by removing the top 1% of values before visualizing, although the **full dataset is preserved for modeling**.

-For my bivariate analysis, I created a scatterplit comparing protein and calorie density.
-Most recipes cluster in a low-protein, moderate-calorie range, but there's considerable spread, suggestings that the relationship between protein and calories density isn't perfectly linear.
-This motivates using statistical testing in Step 4 to determine whether higher protein actually corresponds to lower calorie density.

-<iframe
-  src="assets/protein_perm_test.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

 ### Identifying Outliers
 Because there are a few very distinct outliers, I first wanted to identify which recipes they were and how extreme they are.
 A small number of recipes contain very high calorie counts (30,000+ calories per serving), which compress the scale of the plots and make it difficult to see the rest of the data.